Purely anharmonic charge-density wave in the 2D Dirac semimetal SnP: Monolayers and

-The Sn$_2$P monolayer (Fig \ref{fig_monolayer}(a) belongs to space group SG $P\overline{3}m1$ (No. 164) (see Supplementary material for its structural parameters).
-Our calculations reveal that the Sn$_2$P monolayer exhibits a metallic band structure, as illustrated in Fig \ref{fig_monolayer}(b).
-Its harmonic phonon spectra of (see Fig \ref{fig_monolayer}(c)) shows some instabilities near $\Gamma$ of the out-of-plane acoustic phonon mode.
-This result suggests that the Sn$_2$P monolayer may be subject to a rippling instability~\cite{Fasolino2007intrinsic}.
+The Sn$_2$P monolayer (Fig \ref{fig_monolayer}(a) belongs to space group SG $P\overline{3}m1$ (No. 164) (see Appendix \ref{app_structures} for its structural parameters).
+Our calculations reveal that the Sn$_2$P monolayer exhibits a metallic band structure, as illustrated in Fig \ref{fig_monolayer}(b), while its harmonic phonon spectra (see Fig \ref{fig_monolayer}(c)) shows some instabilities near $\Gamma$, corresponding to the out-of-plane acoustic phonon mode.
+This result suggests that the Sn$_2$P monolayer may be subject to a rippling instability \cite{fasolino_2007}.
 Considering that the band structure of this monolayer is typical of a metal, this rippling instabilities are not expected to yield any significant change to the electronic structure, keeping the structure as metallic.

 The band structure of the SnP monolayer is, on the contrary, very interesting.
 This monolayer belongs to space group SG $P\overline{3}m1$ (No. 164) and consists of tin and phosphorus atoms at $2d$ and $2c$ Wyckoff positions, respectively.
 The structure can be described as a buckled honeycomb of tin atoms sandwiched between two phosphorus triangular lattices, as illustrated in Fig \ref{fig_monolayer}(d).
-Its band structure exhibits an interesting single crossing point at the K high-symmetry point, as shown in Figure \ref{fig_monolayer}(e).
+Its band structure exhibits an interesting single crossing point at the K high-symmetry point, as shown in Fig \ref{fig_monolayer}(e).
 Considering that the harmonic phonon spectrum in Fig \ref{fig_monolayer}(f) shows two instabilities at the K and M points, these modes can act as active phonons through which the CDW could couple the Dirac points at K, thereby leading to an insulating state.
+To delve deeper into the origin of the CDW, we conducted electron-phonon linewidth and nesting function calculations (Appendix \ref{app_elec-phonon}), which indicated that the main contribution to the instability arises from the ion-ion interaction.
+Consequently, we anticipate a substantial structural reconstruction during the phase transition.

 In order to elucidate the low-symmetry structures, we performed a distortion of the SnP monolayer based on the active phonons at the K and M points and relaxed the structure into the minimum of the Born-Oppenheimer energy surface consistent with the symmetry breaking.
 The resulting structures belonged to space groups $P\overline{3}1m$ and $P2/c$, respectively, in line with the group theory restrictions for phonons transforming under irreducible representations K$_1$ and M$_1^{-}$~\cite{stokes_1988}, which are the irreducible representations of the active modes.
 Then, we computed the band structure and phonon spectra in both cases, which in turn allows us to analyze both the stability and topology.
 Subsequently, we will refer to the resulting structures from the condensation of the K and M modes as SnP-K ($P\overline{3}1m$) and SnP-M ($P2/c$) (see Fig \ref{fig_monolayer} (g and j)).